House system at the California Institute of Technology: Rotation

 Rotation is the process by which incoming freshmen choose (and are chosen by) the house they will be affiliated with.
 In Caltech parlance, freshmen are called "frosh" and are referred to as "prefrosh" until the revelation of their house affiliation at the end of rotation.
 Upon first arriving at Caltech, the incoming freshmen are given a random room assignment in a random house that is different from their Prefrosh Weekend assignment, and then spend a week eating mainly dinner and dessert in all of the houses, getting an opportunity to meet people in all of the houses.

-These meals and meetings are an opportunity both for the prefrosh to get to know the feel of the different houses and for the upperclassmen to meet and rate the prefrosh so both can see where they might belong.
+These meals and meetings are an opportunity both for the prefrosh to get to know the feel of the different houses and for the upperclassmen to meet and form opinions on the prefrosh so both can see where they might belong.
 Many houses also show house-made videos to the prefrosh, which yield the prefrosh additional information about the various personalities of the houses.
-At the end of this week, the frosh rate each of the 8 houses in order of preference.
+At the end of this week, the frosh rate each of the eight houses in order of preference.
 Based on this, and the opinions of the houses' existing members, the prefrosh are placed into a house which will be their home physically and socially for the next few years.
-The Interhouse Committee attempts to ensure a certain level of secrecy regarding the exact process, so that the confidentiality of both the freshmen, and those involved with their final housing assignments, is maintained.
+The Interhouse Committee attempts to ensure a certain level of secrecy regarding the exact process, so that the confidentiality of both the freshmen and those involved with their final housing assignments is maintained.
 Also, the selection process is constrained: there are only a limited number of openings in each house, and it is impossible to simultaneously meet the preferences of all of the freshmen and houses.

 Despite the constraints, this two-way selection process of joining a house, and social interaction after joining, gives each house a distinctive personality that is stable over decades.

 Later membership

 There is a second way to obtain membership in a house: to apply at some point after rotation.
-The process varies from house to house, but in general one makes an announcement at dinner to the effect of "I would like to be a member of Booty House," and the House conducts a vote (the nature of the vote, again, varying). ("Booty House" is commonly used to refer to any unspecified house, and appears as the house named in examples of Rotation rules violations.)
-All houses except Ricketts have two tiers of memberships: Full members and social members.
+The process varies from house to house, but in general one makes an announcement at dinner to the effect of "I would like to be a member of ___ House," and the House conducts a vote (the nature of the vote, again, varying).
+All houses except Ricketts have two tiers of memberships: full members and social members.

 Anyone who rotates into a house is automatically a full member; individuals who would like to become members afterward can choose between full and social membership.
 The relative difficulties in attaining full and social memberships differ from house to house, as do the relative privileges that each membership type affords.
 The only universal truths are that full membership is harder to attain than social and that full members may live in house-associated property while social members may not.
 Generally speaking, social members are able to attend all house social events (ski trips, hikes, etc.).